-Designing Cities for Children
+Cities architecture for children

 In 1989, the UN established the Convention on the Rights of the Child (UNCRC), a legally binding agreement protecting every child’s civil, political, economic, social, and cultural rights.